interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 This `<meta>` tags MUST be in the document's `<head>`.
 The `<meta>` tags allows the browser to pay a site via Web Monetization by specifying a [Payment Pointer](../0026-payment-pointers/0026-payment-pointers.md).

+If the `<meta>` tag exists inside of an iframe, the iframe MUST have `data-allowwebmonetization` as an attribute.

 The `name` of the `<meta>` tags all start with `webmonetization:`.
 The table below lists the different `name`s and the formats of their `content`.
 Currently there is only one tag, but this may be expanded in the future.

 | Name | Required? | Format | Description |